Polymer/old-docs-site/app/1.0/toolbox/server.md

 Your server logic can deliver the appropriate build for each browser.

-## PRPL strategy
+## PRPL pattern

-To optimize delivery, the Toolbox uses the _PRPL strategy_, which stands for:
+To optimize delivery, the Toolbox uses the _PRPL pattern, which stands for:

 *  Push critical resources for the initial route.